s1120258/job-tracker-backend/README.md

 # 📂 ResMatch

-**ResMatch** is an intelligent, AI-driven backend service for managing job applications, analyzing resumes, and maximizing job-fit insights — built with FastAPI, PostgreSQL, and OpenAI.
+**ResMatch** is an AI-powered career support platform that identifies high-fit job opportunities and provides actionable insights through resume and skill gap analysis — built with FastAPI, PostgreSQL, and OpenAI embeddings.

 ---

 ## 🎯 Project Overview

-ResMatch offers an API-first backend tailored for developers building smarter job search and resume matching platforms.
+ResMatch provides an API-first backend tailored for developers building intelligent job search and career support platforms.
 It integrates:

-- External job board scraping
+- External job board integration and scraping
 - Resume parsing and skill extraction
-- AI-powered job-resume compatibility scoring
+- Matching resumes to jobs using semantic similarity
-- Skill gap analysis with personalized learning recommendations
+- Skill gap analysis with learning recommendations

 Whether you’re building a job tracking dashboard, career advisor, or candidate profiling tool, ResMatch provides the intelligence layer.